 You may also have a separate Solar Feed-In Agreement and/or Green Options, each of which form a separate contract.
 The applicable terms and conditions are provided.

-More information about this contract and other matters is on our website at energyaustralia.com.au.
+More information about this contract and other matters such as our customer hardship policy and family violence policy are on our website at energyaustralia.com.au.

 1. THE PARTIES

 This contract is between: